-- The employee can save extra-statutory leave over a maximum period of five years and a maximum of 890 hours during a full working week. - Saving leave can only start after the employee and the employer have mutually agreed 2. how and for what period the working hours will be adjusted.
+- 1. The employee can save extra-statutory hours of vacation leave over a maximum period of five years and a maximum of 890 hours during a full working week. - 2.
+Saving hours of vacation leave can only start after the employee and the employer have mutually agreed how and for what period the working hours will be adjusted.
 If the working hours change during the saving period, the agreements made are reviewed. - 3.
 If the working hours are adjusted, the remaining working hours are at least 60% of the size of the actual working week that applies before the start of saving. - 4.
-The employee who has a surplus of leave from the desired moment of starting leave for this purpose (see ent article 5.3 paragraph 5), can use the surplus of leave for this purpose and additionally save up to five years until up to 890 hours. - The leave is not granted with a view to early retirement / pre-retirement.
-5. - This goal does not go hand in hand with participation in the generation plan scheme (see appendix 5). - The saved leave is deemed to have been taken up to five years after the employee has 7. stopped saving leave.
-After those five years, the leave that has not been taken up will lapse (see article 5.4, paragraph 2). - In the event of illness, leave is accrued in accordance with the agreements in article 5.6.
+The employee who has a surplus of hours of vacation leave from the desired moment of starting saving leave for this purpose (see article 5.3 paragraph 5), can use the surplus of hours of vacation leave for this purpose and additionally save up to five years until up to 890 hours. - 5.
+The leave is not granted with a view to early retirement/pre-retirement. - 6.
+This object does not go hand in hand with participation in the generation plan scheme (see appendix 5). - The saved leave is deemed to have been taken up to five years after the employee has stopped saving hours of vacation leave.
+After those five years, the leave that has not been taken up will lapse (see article 5.4, paragraph 2). - 8.
+In the event of illness, leave is accrued in accordance with the agreements in article 5.6. - 9.
+Participation in this purpose is suspended at the time and insofar as the accrual of extra-statutory hours of vacation leave is stopped due to illness or incapacity for work.